flyck/mac-dev-playbook/README.md

      - Finally comment then back in, and the ansible playbook should succeed
   6. Enable rectangle (the window manager) by starting it manually and giving the systems permissions.
+  7. Add the users home to the favorites:
+     - Press shift-command-G to bring up "go to folder".
+Select `~`
+     - Add it to favorites via control-command-T
+  6. Install the downloaded font in ~/.fonts by double-clicking it
   7. Import the iterm profile on the desktop in iterm and set it as the default.
   8. Log into Dropbox
   9. Import the bookmarks into chrome from Dropbox
-  10. Add the users home to the favorites:
-     - Press shift-command-G to bring up "go to folder".
-Select `~`
-     - Add it to favorites via control-command-T

 ## Goals